hirochachacha/graphql-auto-transformer/README.md

 graphql-auto-transformer
 ========================

-An custom transformer of the amplify-cli.
-It will customize lifecycle of auto generated fields.
+A custom transformer of the amplify-cli.
+It can control accessibility of auto generated fields.

 ```
 directive @auto(creatable: Boolean = false, updatable: Boolean = false) on FIELD_DEFINITION